The Function of the Second Postulate in Special Relativity: A weaker second postulate

 \begin{quote} It is not, however, necessary for there to be phenomena propagating at the invariant speed to reveal the value of k.\citep[p.
 123]{mermin} \end{quote}

-On the contrary, measuring $k$ (as well as, e.g., creating a network of synchronized clocks) absolutely requires knowing which signal propagates at speed $k^{-1/2}$, and \textit{a fortiori}, that such a signal exists.
+On the contrary, measuring $k$ (as well as, e.g., creating a network of synchronized clocks) require an isotropically-propagating signal and this property is only guaranteed if the signal propagates at speed $k^{-1/2}$. \textit{A fortiori}, we require that such a signal exists.
+Were it not the case, the theory might still be meaningful, of course, but at the expense of additional postulates.

-This signal plays a fundamental role in relating different points in space-time.
-Such a transfer of information is a necessary precondition of any experiment and is necessary, in general, to make physical sense of the theory in a way that Newtonian physics does not require.
-Hence, some sort of specific information about signals must be part of the fundamentals of the theory, and the isotropy postulate is the core information required.